 If you are nursing a baby, you can find nursing facilities at the first-aid station.
 You can store insulin or other meds there as well.

 First Aid at SeaWorld Orlando

 SeaWorld Orlando has two stations located in the park.
-One station can be found behind Stingray Lagoon, while the other is in the new Sesame Street land.
-Discovery Cove and Aquatica Orlando also each have one First Aid station.
+One station can be found behind Stingray Lagoon, while the other is in Sesame Street land.
+Discovery Cove and Aquatica Orlando also each have one First-Aid station.
 These facilities are staffed with registered nurses who can provide medical assistance.

 Have you ever had to seek first aid at Orlando theme parks?
 Do you have any advice to share?
 Did we miss any first-aid kit must-haves?
 Hop down to the comments below and let us know!